As a candidate for elected office you’re going to be giving plenty of speeches, so you’ll need to have your stump speech down pat.

 The best way to clarify this is by understanding what your campaign is about in one sentence, as detailed in this article.

-When giving your stump speech, you want to incorporate your One Sentence into your remarks and build upon it.
+When giving your stump speech, incorporate your One Sentence into your remarks and build upon it.

-State each problem, describe how you’d like things to be for the better, and outline the steps you believe that can be taken to get there.
+State each problem, describe how you’d like things to be better, and outline the steps you believe that can be taken to get there.

 While you need to know the specifics for when you are elected, and when people ask you for details, giving specifics and details in your stump speech will bore your audience.